drawcall/threejs-mesh-modifiers/README.md

 ## Threejs geometry modifiers
-This is a 3d Modifier library for three.js.
+This is a library of modifiers for three.js objects.
 A modifier is an function used to modify a 3d object.

-It is the actionscript3.0 engine 'as3dmod' typescript transplant version.
+It is the typescript version of the actionscript3.0 engine [AS3Dmod](https://code.google.com/archive/p/as3dmod/).

 ## Case Demo
-* one
+* Bend

 #### more demo you can see [http://osbo.com/as3dmod/](http://osbo.com/as3dmod/)